gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 In the [references](#references) section you will find links to git resources.

-There are a few things that I didn't cover in this enty.
+There are a few things that I didn't cover in this entry.
 Like how to create a [pelican][] blog.
 I might or might not cover this in a future post.

 # References <a name="references"></a>